 Because of its popularity, Zappa’s family actually copyrighted the famous rocker’s mustache and soul patch combination.

-Blues Brother Soul Patch
+The Blues Brothers Soul Patch

 In the 1979 Rolling Stones issue, the Blues Brothers were front page news, and so were their iconic sideburns and dot of facial hair just underneath the bottom lip.